koalatiapp/tools-service/README.md

 This ensures that free users still get reasonable loading times, even if premium users are prioritized.
 The _nth_ number is defined by an environment variable ([see the Environment variables section](#environment-variables)).

 Another factor that is taken into account is server load for the websites that being tested.
-To prevent overloading others servers, no more than 3 requests of the same website will be processed at the same time. (**:warning: this has not yet been implemented**)
+To prevent overloading others servers, no more than 2 requests of the same website will be processed at the same time.

 Finally, there is one last factor at play in the queue's processing order.
 If a request has just been completed by a `Processor`, that request's URL is provided to the `Queue.next()` method, and the Queue will prioritize other requests on the same page before all others.